The Malaysia Book of Records

 The Malaysia Book of Records (or MBR) is a Malaysian project to publish records set or broken by Malaysians.
-The project complements Prime Minister Tun Dr Mahathir Bin Mohamad's 'Malaysia Boleh!'
+The project complements Prime Minister Mahathir Mohamad's 'Malaysia Boleh!'
 (Malaysia Can! in English) campaign.
 As with the Guinness World Records, there is an annually published book listing the records.

 Aims

 The MBR is a project formed in line with the peoples Vision 2020.

 Realising that feats and record attempts were not recorded, Datuk Danny Ooi, (founder of The Malaysia Book of Records) felt that recognition should be given to record achievements by Malaysians.
 As the National Record-Keeper, MBR is an official body that recognises record-holders, record-breakers, and record creators in the country.
 Upon confirmation of a record, the MBR will issue certificates to the record holder as a recognition for their efforts.

 Origin and history

 Beginnings

 The idea was conceived in 1990 when Danny Ooi stumbled upon questions regarding extraordinary feats by Malaysians.
 He recalled seeing a man cycling for days at the Merdeka Stadium, trying to set a world record, and another individual, who travelled from state to state by walking.
 The latter was hoping his attempt could be entered in the Guinness Book of World Records.

 Realising that none of these feats would be recorded, Mr. Ooi felt that recognition should be given to such determination exhibited by Malaysians.